sanketdev1234/Zerodha/README.md

 - **Order Management** - Place, track, and manage trading orders
 - **Dashboard Analytics** - Comprehensive trading insights and summaries
 - **Responsive Design** - Modern UI that works on all devices
+-  **Learning for Beginner** - Modern UI that provide the quizes and tutorials for stock market related topic
 ##  Project Structure

 ```